How many times have you failed to select text, open a context menu, or copy content when you attempted to do so?

-This tutorial will show you how to copy text from protected, disabled, and restricted websites.
+Frankly, some websites don’t let you copy and paste text because they use technical strategies.
+So, I’m going to cover here how to copy text from protected or restricted websites.
 Using content protections like turning off right-click, hotlink protection, and server-side excludes isn’t a good user experience practice.

-Websites usually don’t follow these rules because UX always comes first.
-However, some sites try to protect their content from copycats and fraudsters because they take all their hard work and don’t show them any tribute.
-Even some popular websites duplicate original content and rank well in search engines.
-(You should refrain from engaging in these types of activities.).
+And websites usually don’t follow these rules because UX always comes first.
+Some site owners try to protect their content from copycats and fraudsters because they take all their hard work and don’t show them any respect.

-There are multiple ways to protect content and disable the right click.
-The WordPress platform has a lot of plugins for this, and web hosting and CDNs offer features like server-side exclusions and link protection.
+There are many ways to protect content and disable the right click.
+WordPress has many plugins for this, and web hosting and CDNs offer features like server-side exclusions and link protection.
+However, Chrome-based browsers have add-ons or default features that allow you to extract text from restricted sites.

-If you copy content from a restricted website without permission, it’s probably a copyright violation.
-Don’t forget to respect the rights to digital property and adhere to the website’s and creator’s regulations.
+Keep in mind: If you copy content from a restricted website without permission, you are probably violating the copyright.
+Remember to respect the rights to digital property and adhere to the website's and creator's regulations.
+Point is… needed to use text or content from a website for legitimate purposes.
+Before using content, ask the owner for permission and read the website's terms.

 1. Extracting Text From Images

-With a web browser, users can use the online OCR service on any device and the simplest ways to copy text from restricted websites.
+With a browser, users can use the online OCR service on any device and the simplest ways to copy text from restricted sites.
+They can extract characters from scanned PDFs and images without implementing programs to convert photos to text.
+But, that said, the approach is straightforward, not rocket science.

 2. Using Google Chrome Extensions

 Almost everyone uses a browser – even you are probably reading this in a web browser right now.
-The most popular browser is Chrome (over 2 billion users).
+And most popular browser is Chrome (over 2 billion users).
+You can copy text from a protected web page using Chrome in multiple ways.

 The question is, is it possible to copy text from a secured website with a Chrome extension?

-Yes.
-Some Chrome extensions allow you to copy text from copy-protected websites.
+Simple answer – YES.
+It’s not that complicated.
+Some Chrome extensions allow you to copy text from protected websites.
 I’ve tested a few extensions, and most of them work.
+However, some often cause to crash, so you need to deactivate and reactivate them manually.
+I’ll show you some basic ones.

 “Allow Copy – Select & Enable Right Click” is a popular Chrome extension with over 900K users.
 It lets you enable context menus on restricted websites and copy options for all pages when a website doesn’t allow right-click menus.

-The Chrome store has many browser extensions to copy text from protected websites online and save images on content-protected sites.
-There are also other ways to copy text from a protected website using Chrome.
+Chrome store has many browser extensions that allow users to copy text from protected websites online and save images on content-protected sites.
+And the following sections explain some steps in more detail.

 3. Using Reading Mode In Your Browser